pancongliang/openshift/updating-clusters/updating-cluster-in-disconnected.md

-## Update the cluster while disconnected from the network
+## Upgrading the cluster while disconnected from the network

 ### Use the oc-mirror plug-in to download the release mirror